 - If your loved one is considering suicide, follow-up with them on a regular basis.

-- Encourage your loved one to report the rape or sexual assault to law enforcement (call 911 in most areas).
+- Encourage your loved one to learn the options that are available to them after an assault.
+For more information, go to our page to Get Support for Yourself.
 If your loved one has questions about the criminal justice process, talking with someone at BAWAR, 1.510.845.7273, can help.

 - Let your loved one know that professional help is available through our Crisis Hotline 1.510.845.7273.

-- If your loved one is willing to seek medical attention or report the assault, offer to accompany him or her wherever s/he needs to go (hospital, police station, campus security, etc.)
+- If your loved one is interested in seeking medical attention or reporting the assault, offer to accompany them wherever they decide to go (hospital, police station, campus security, etc.)

-- Encourage him or her to contact our hotline, but realize that only your loved one can make the decision to get help.
+- Offer our hotline, and realize that only your loved one can make the decision to get support.

-It is also important to note that having a friend or family member who is raped or assaulted can be a very upsetting experience.
-For this reason it is also important that you take care of yourself.
-Even if your friend and family member isn’t ready to talk to a hotline specialist, you can get support for yourself.
+It is also important to note that having a friend or family member who is assaulted can be a very upsetting experience.
+For this reason, it is also important that you take care of yourself.
+Even if your friend and family member isn’t ready to talk to a hotline advocate, you can get support for yourself.
 You can also get ideas about ways to help your friend or family member through the recovery process.